F5Networks/terraform-azure-bigip-module/README.md

 ~>**NOTE:** This Module uses basic [DO](https://github.com/F5Networks/terraform-azure-bigip-module/blob/main/config/onboard_do.json) config to set the Users and Passwords as part of runtime-init, it does not config VLANS/SelfIPs and other configuration.

+~>**NOTE:** If you are using custom ATC tools, don't change name of ATC tools rpm file( ex: f5-declarative-onboarding-xxxx.noarch.rpm,f5-appsvcs-xxx.noarch.rpm)

 ### Below example snippets show how this module is called. ( Dynamic private ip allocation )

 ```hcl